 Long-Term Weight Loss

-“Long term” in diet research generally means at least 2 years.
-Eco-Atkins pulled in about 2½ stars out of 5, landing in the lower half of the pack.
-Many experts handed out 3s and 2s, indicating that dieters may not be able to stay on the diet for two years.
-It’s “too restrictive,” said one panelist, and unlike higher-rated Weight Watchers and Jenny Craig, no support to keep dieters on course is built into the program.
+“Long term” in diet research generally means at least two years.
+Eco-Atkins pulled in 2½ stars out of 5, landing in the lower half of the pack.
+Experts' ratings indicated that dieters may not be able to stay on the program for two years.
+It’s “too restrictive,” said one panelist, and unlike higher-rated Weight Watchers and Jenny Craig,offers no built-in support to keep dieters on course.

 Easy to Follow

-Eco-Atkins, with 2¾ stars out of 5, was outscored by most other diets.
+With 2.8 stars out of 5, Eco-Atkins was outscored by most other diets.
 When compared to the federal government’s 2010 Dietary Guidelines, it provides too much fat (43 percent, versus a recommended 20 to 35 percent of daily calories) and too few carbs (26 percent, versus the recommended 45 to 65 percent of daily calories).

 This category was a strong point for the Eco-Atkins diet.
-Its score of nearly 3½ indicates panelists’ absence of serious concerns about risks or side effects, nor do dieters need to worry about malnourishment or unhealthily rapid weight loss.
+Its score of 3.3 indicates panelists’ absence of serious concerns about risks or side effects, nor do dieters need to worry about malnourishment or unhealthily rapid weight loss.

 Our experts did not applaud Eco-Atkins as a means of diabetes prevention or management; its score of 2½ stars put it in the bottom quarter of the group, and evidence that the diet is a smart choice for diabetics is lacking.
 Still, Eco-Atkins helps you drop pounds, and losing weight and keeping it off will almost certainly reduce your diabetes risk.